 - Order more rearing containers if you need them (or even if you simply want more).
 You need enough containers to be able to disinfect them between batches of caterpillars.
 Remember that it is best to never emerge adult Monarch or Queen butterflies in the same container where there are caterpillars.

 - Plan your new spring butterfly plantings.
 Remember, don’t limit your butterfly plants to just one area.
 Plant them here and there throughout your yard.
 Make your land a butterfly habitat, copying nature.
 Nature plants butterfly plants between other plants.
 This provides some protection for butterflies (egg through adult).
-If you can’t find what you like locally or you are concerned about pesticides on the plants, check out Shady Oak Butterfly Farm’s plants.

 - Read books about butterflies and their plants.
 Your local library will have butterfly books you can check out and read.
-Here are a few books that we recommend.

 - Preorder plants, supplies, and kits.
 Sometimes supplies are limited and pre-ordering ensures that your order is filled before later orders.
-Some suppliers encourage pre-ordering.

 - Organize your butterfly related photos.
 Most of us take hundreds of photos of butterflies, our gardens, and other butterfly related items.
 It’s a good time to organize them on your computer to make it easier to find specific photos later.
 Remember, take photos of everything, including the bad things.
 If you are raising caterpillars and some get sick and die, sharing these photos with knowledgeable people who care can sometimes answer the question of “what happened?”